nickoala/openrv/homography/README.md

 relative to the robot's toe, or to some body part with physical significance (so measurement and verification can be done easily).
-However, due to the way we position the floor coordinate system, the floor position `(0, 0)` (i.e. the floor origin) is usually some distance ahead of the robot in some no-man's land.
+However, due to the way we position the floor coordinate system, the floor position `(0, 0)` (i.e. the floor origin, or where the crosshair meets) is usually some distance ahead of the robot in some no-man's land.
 It would be useful to offset the floor origin to some place we like.

 If originally the floor origin is 200 mm in front of the robot's toe, we can pass in an `offset` as: